andreasdeschka/lemonldap_oidc_node_example/README.md

 # Dockerized example for authentication in node express app with LemonLDAP server using node open-id client
 Setup: An [express](https://expressjs.com/) node app is the OpenID Connect Relying Party (Client).
 A [Lemonldap](https://lemonldap-ng.org/start) server is the [Open ID Connect] (https://openid.net/connect/faq/) provider.
 The protocol is  [Authorization Code Flow](https://auth0.com/docs/flows/concepts/auth-code).
 The epress app uses the OpenID Connect certified [open-id client](https://github.com/panva/node-openid-client) package.
 It is not meant to be used in production.
 It is only an example for demonstration and testing.

+I copied most of the source code from the [documentation of the open-id client package] (https://github.com/panva/node-openid-client).

 ## Installation und Start
     git clone https://github.com/andreasdeschka/lemonldap_oidc_node_example